irisnet-ai/php-api-client/docs/Api/ConfigurationManagementApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$config = {"prototypes":["nudityCheck","ageEstimation","illegalSymbols","attributesCheck","nippleCheck","textRecognition","bodyAttributes","unwantedSubstances","violenceCheck","selfieCheck"]}; // \Irisnet\API\Client\Model\Config | Define the prototypes to use for an AI check operation.
+$config = {"name":"first attempt","prototypes":["nudityCheck","ageEstimation","illegalSymbols","attributesCheck","nippleCheck","textRecognition","bodyAttributes","unwantedSubstances","violenceCheck","selfieCheck"]}; // \Irisnet\API\Client\Model\Config | Define the prototypes to use for an AI check operation.
 View the _Config_ schema to see the available prototypes.

 try {
     $result = $apiInstance->setConfig($config);